 The URL for the podcast is: http://pcper.com/podcast - Share with your friends!

-- iTunes - Subscribe to the podcast directly through the Store
+- iTunes - Subscribe to the podcast directly through the Store (audio only)

-- RSS - Subscribe through your regular RSS reader
+- RSS - Subscribe through your regular RSS reader (audio only)

 - MP3 - Direct download link to the MP3 file

-Week in Reviews:
+Week in Review: